Bourgogne-Fresne

 Bourgogne-Fresne ([buʁɡɔɲ fʁɛn]) is a commune in the department of Marne, northeastern France.
 The municipality was established on 1 January 2017 by merger of the former communes of Bourgogne (the seat) and Fresne-lès-Reims.

+Geography

+Bourgogne-Fresne lies approximately ten kilometers north-northeast of Reims.
+The Suippe River borders the municipality to the north.
+Bourgogne-Fresne is surrounded by the neighboring municipalities of Auménancourt and Saint-Étienne-sur-Suippe to the north, Boult-sur-Suippe to the northeast, Pomacle to the east, Witry-lès-Reims and Bétheny to the south, and Brimont to the west and southwest.